Saw Art by Cindy Chinn

 Click on any image below to view it larger

 I start with an old hand saw and trace out a design on it.
 Once in the shop I do my best to see the lines and stick with the original design, but sometimes the metal has its own ideas!
 Many of my saw art designs will feature parts that I weld on to add a 3D element to the saw.
-For example, this “Cow Saw” uses rebar for the fence and annealed steel wire for the fence line.
+For example, this “Cow Saw” uses rebar or old square nails for the fence and annealed steel wire for the fence line.

 Some times I’ll just get carried away and go crazy! 😀

 Another thing I’ve always enjoyed doing is mixing together two or more art media in a single piece.
 Here I used an old bow saw and welded some shapes to the original blade and then backed the design with stained glass.
 Note how I turned the blade upside down to have the saw teeth look like grass.